Standards for Honors Projects

 - It is expected than an Honors Project will exceed the normal course objectives and content, and will result in the student's increased knowledge and/or application of that knowledge, and will be of sufficient intellectual rigor commensurate with college-level learning.

-during the course of the semester as follows:
+course of the semester as follows:

 - Initial meeting to discuss proposal